trackit/vmix-on-aws/README.md

 ## Video On Demand Configuration

 In the Video On Demand (VOD) deployment, all live streaming files are converted into the VOD format (.mp4).

+The deployment encompasses the following resources:
+- S3 Bucket resources
+- Lambda Functions (for creating the Media Convert jobs when triggered by the s3 bucket)

 To perform the VOD deployment, follow these steps: